 14. Curtsies Are Encouraged

-While the official website for the British Monarchy says that there are “no obligatory codes of behaviour when meeting the queen or a member of the Royal Family,” it also states that many people wish to observe the traditional forms.
+While the official website for the British Monarchy says that there are “no obligatory codes of behaviour when meeting a member of the Royal Family,” it also states that many people wish to observe the traditional forms.
 That means a neck bow (from the head only) for men and a small curtsy for women.

 15. They Rarely Eat Shellfish